-4th Avenue Yoga’s Hot 26 is a class inspired by the Bikram practice, heated to 104-106f degrees with a humidity level ranging from 30-50%.
+4th Avenue Yoga’s Hot 26 class is inspired by the Bikram method, ideally heated to 105f degrees with a humidity level ranging from 30-50%; but during the winter we have been achieving about 90 degrees.
+We will soon be adding heaters to achieve 105 degrees.
 Each class contains Bikrams’ beginning 26 yoga postures and 2 breathing exercises.
 Postures are practiced only once each in 60 minutes.
-This class is challenging and fun for both beginners and experienced practitioners a like!
+This class is challenging and fun for both beginners and experienced practitioners!

 Hatha Yoga strives to achieve balance between body and mind, as well as attempts to free the more subtle spiritual elements of the mind through physical poses or Asanas, Breathing Techniques or Pranayama and Meditation.
 Generally, our hatha classes will have an emphasis on static holds and alignment.

 Restorative & Yin

 These are our slowest paced classes.
-Restorative uses props and soothing music to help activate the healing response in the body through guided, relaxing poses and breathing techniques.
+Restorative uses props and soothing sounds to help activate the healing response in the body through guided, relaxing poses and breathing techniques.
 Yin is similar in pace, as you hold poses longer to deeply stretch the muscle, however the poses are meant to stimulate rather than restore.
 Both practices are performed entirely on the ground with a collection of about 8 poses to span the full hour.

 Vinyasa is our fastest paced class.
 We will lead you through a challenging flow class with movements designed to build mental and physical strength to advance your yoga practice.
 You can expect this practice to be more fluid as poses are connected in a seamless pattern based on the sun salutation.

 Non-Heated: 68-80 Degrees